-When you’ve invested time, money, and creative energy, and worked hard to create a beautiful garden, the last thing you want is to lose plants due to drought stress.
+When you’ve worked hard to create a beautiful garden, investing time, money, and creative energy, the last thing you want is to lose plants due to drought stress.
 Watering may seem like an intuitive task that you can’t get wrong, but that’s not true.
-In fact, many professional growers allow employees to only water after they’ve been thoroughly trained — and then under close supervision.
+In fact, many professional growers allow employees to only water after they’ve been thoroughly trained, and even then they’re closely supervised.
 There is a right way to water, and it starts with timing.

 Plants need a steady supply of water, but they use more of it in the hotter, drier afternoon hours.
 Morning irrigation allows plants to take a deep drink ahead of the time of greatest need.
 Plus, deep watering early in the day recharges the upper level soil moisture that serves as a reservoir for plants.
 This becomes especially apparent with restricted spaces like container gardens and raised beds.
 Plants transpire more water during the afternoon in order to stay cool in the sun, so they benefit from the easily accessible water that remains in the upper root zone.

-Another reason why early watering is best is due to possible negative effects of water droplets lying on leaves.
+Another reason to water your plants early is that there are possible negative effects caused by water droplets lying on leaves.
 In the morning, plants generally are covered with dew, so it makes little difference if you add a bit more water to the mix.
-But watering in the afternoon or evening can cause or spread damage.
+However, watering in the afternoon or evening can cause or spread damage.
 In midday, water droplets lying on fuzzy or textured leaves (like tomatoes) can focus the sun’s rays and cause leaf burn.
 Late day or evening waterings increase the duration of water contact on foliage, which can cause or spread fungal diseases.
 So, whenever possible, stick to mornings.
 If secondary watering is necessary later in the day, only water the soil and keep the foliage dry.

 The kind of equipment you use to water the garden is as important as the time of day.
 Overhead sprinklers are fast, inexpensive, and easy to use, but they are not the best option.
 They do not water individual plants, they increase water loss to evaporation, and they wet the foliage more rather than less.
 For best results, consider other options like drip irrigation, a hose with a watering wand, or a watering can.
 These will reduce water consumption and help provide a healthier growing environment.